March 3, 2021

-This is the value of search ads even if you’re already ranking organically.
+This is the value of search ads, even if you’re already ranking organically.

 We hope, as well, that you now realize that neither organic nor paid search is inherently superior.

-Your business should be trying and testing both (with organic search optimization, you’ll have to test for at least six months, by the way).
+While PPC does have a cost, your business should be trying and testing both (with organic search optimization, you’ll have to test for at least six months, by the way).